 View Ignacio’s Bio

-Dr. Monforte is the director of the pediatric biorepository at Johns Hopkins All Children’s Hospital.
-He is also the director of anatomic pathology at the hospital, where he was an attending pathologist from 1991 through 1993 and then returned in 2005 after 12 years as an attending pathologist at Children’s Hospital Los Angeles.
-Dr. Monforte earned his medical degree from the Universidad Autónoma de Guadalajara School of Medicine in Mexico.
-He completed his residency in anatomic pathology at Jackson Memorial Hospital in Miami, Florida, followed by two years of fellowship—one in oncologic pathology at The University of Texas M.D.
-Anderson Cancer Center in Houston, Texas, and the other in pediatric pathology at Children's Hospital Los Angeles.
+Dr. Monforte is the section chief of Anatomic Pathology and also supports the research mission of Johns Hopkins All Children’s by serving as director of the Tissue-Based Diagnosis and Research Core and the Johns Hopkins All Children’s Pediatric Biorepository.
+He earned his medical degree from the Universidad Autónoma de Guadalajara School of Medicine in Mexico.
+He completed his anatomic pathology residency at Jackson Memorial Hospital in Miami, Florida, and fellowships at The University of Texas M.D.
+Anderson Cancer Center in Houston and at the Children's Hospital Los Angeles.

 View Hector’s Bio